Chicano murals: History

 In the 1990s, during the last stretch of the second wave of feminism, some Chicana artists struck for change by creating art that portrayed their political views.
 During this time, Chicana artist went to the streets to create their art, as they were not commonly accepted in museums compared to their Anglo-American counterparts.
 This form of mural focused on women's struggles, gender stereotypes, cultural perspectives, and Mexican-American struggles.
-These murals are commonly associated with the rise of female mural artists and a rise in the leadership of Chicana artists.
+These murals are commonly associated with the rise of female mural artists and a rise in the leadership of Chicana artists.Including, Yreina Cervántez, Alma Lopez, and Barbara Carrasco.

 In the 2020s, Chicano murals have been part of multiple preservation and restoration projects with the intention to maintain Chicano culture pride developing in places like California, with Chicano Park, and Colorado, with La Alma Lincoln Park Recreation Center.
 Most states that historically and currently have Chicano/Mexican-American murals are bordering states and the Southwest.